influxdata/docs-v2/content/influxdb/clustered/guides/migrate-data/migrate-tsm-to-clustered.md

 supported in the InfluxDB v3 storage engine.
 Specifically the following:

 - Cannot use duplicate names for tags and fields
-- Measurements can contain up to 200 columns where each column represents time, a field, or a tag.
+- By default, measurements can contain up to 250 columns where each column represents time, a field, or a tag.

-_For more information, see [Schema restrictions](/influxdb/cloud-serverless/write-data/best-practices/schema-design/#schema-restrictions)._
+_For more information, see [Schema restrictions](/influxdb/clustered/write-data/best-practices/schema-design/#schema-restrictions)._

 If your schema does not adhere to these restrictions, you must update your schema before migrating to {{< product-name >}}.